-Join us for this free 1-hour webinar where we answer the question, “Why do we need hypothesis tests in process improvement?” and then stay with us as we walk you through a real, live hypothesis test direct from the Bahama Bistro!
+Join us for this 1-hour Advanced Webinar where we answer the question, “Why do we need hypothesis tests in process improvement?” and then stay with us as we walk you through a real, live hypothesis test direct from the Bahama Bistro!

 - What are hypothesis tests?

 - Why do we need them in process improvement?

 - When should we run them?

 - How do we set up and run them?

 View our upcoming webinars and join live so you can ask questions and let us know what you’d like to us to cover next.
 We’re busy building new webinars all the time.
 And we’re happy to know you’re busy too – building your problem-solving muscles – keep it up!

 Get Full Lean Six Sigma Training & Certification

 You can also register for our full Yellow Belt, Green Belt, Black Belt and Lean Training & Certification courses to give you a solid foundation for applying Lean Six Sigma.